 TGax Editor: Modify the first paragraph of subclause 25.7.3.2 Rules for TWT scheduling STA as shown:

-TWT scheduling STA may include a broadcast TWT element in a Beacon frame that is scheduled at a TBTT (see 11.1.3.2 (Beacon generation in non-DMG infrastructure networks)).
+A TWT scheduling STA may include a broadcast TWT element in a Beacon frame that is scheduled at a TBTT (see 11.1.3.2 (Beacon generation in non-DMG infrastructure networks)).
 The TWT scheduling STA shall include one or more TWT parameter sets in the TWT element, and each TWT parameter set may indicate a periodic occurrence of TWTs.
 The TWT scheduling STA shall set the NDP Paging Indicator subfield to 0, the Broadcast subfield to 1, the Implicit subfield to 1, and the Responder PM Mode subfield to 0 in the TWT element (see 10.45.7 (TWT Sleep Setup)).
-Each TWT parameter set specifies the TWT parameters of a broadcast TWT that are valid within a broadcast TWT SP.
+Each TWT parameter set specifies the TWT parameters of a specific broadcast TWT that are valid within a broadcast TWT SP.
+Each specific broadcast TWT is identified as indicated in 25.7.3.1 (General).
+Individual STAs have membership in Broadcast TWTs as the result of negotiation with a scheduling STA as indicated in Table 10-19b (TWT Setup exchange command interpretation).

+A TWT scheduled STA may include a TWT element with the value of Wake TBTT Negotiation subfield = 1in (Re)Association Request frames.

+A TWT scheduling STA may include a TWT element with the value of Broadcast set to 1 in (Re)Association Response frames.

+A TWT scheduling STA should not include a STA’s AID in a User Info field of a Trigger frame transmitted within a Broadcast TWT SP unless the STA has established membership in the Broadcast TWT.